 Getting to Wild Cow Run

 Access to Wild Cow Run is unfortunately limited.
 An unpaved road leads northeast from just before Lorimer Village on Middle Caicos (you’ll pass Haulover Plantation on your left) to the Haulover Point area and a four way junction around a small triangular island of brush.
 As you approach this triangle, you’ll want to keep right and take the first right.
-At this point you should be on the 43 miles (69 kilometres) stretch of road that leads to both the Wild Cow Run and Cedar Point beaches.
+At this point you should be on the 4.3 mile (7km) stretch of road that leads to both the Wild Cow Run and Cedar Point beaches.
 As you continue down this unpaved road, some rough and overgrown bulldozed tracks (500 to 1000 feet long) to the beach can be found at intervals on your left.
 If you continue driving, you arrive at Cedar Point (where the road terminates).